konsumer/blog.jetboystudio.com/contents/articles/brunch-daydrunk/index.md

 })
 ```

 Ok, cool.
-When you are ready to deploy do a `git add -A && git commit -am "deploy" && git push heroku master`
+When you are ready to deploy do a `git add -A && git commit -am "deploy" && git push heroku master`.
+This will send it up to heroku, and minify all your sourcecode like a boss.

 This is a super-basic overview.
 Hopefully, I'll have time to write more, soon.